mohamed7372/todo-list-algeria-2.0/README.md

 # Advanced React: State Management with Context and Hooks Workshop

 Welcome to the **"Advanced React: State Management with Context and Hooks"** workshop project!
-This repository contains the code for the task management app we'll be building during the **Algeria 2.0** event on **21st November 2024**.
+This repository contains the code for the task management app we'll be building during the **Algeria 2.0** event on **21st November 2024 at 9:00 a.m**.
 This workshop will dive deep into React's Context API and Hooks to manage global state and create a fully functional task management app.

 ![Workshop Banner](./public/algeria20.jpg)